 1-2 Herbal Hill, London, EC1R 5EF

-Cooke Fawcett Architects was founded in 2015, combining the significant experience of its two directors in cultural buildings, housing developments, and commercial office and research buildings.
-After working together at Stirling-prize winning practice Herzog & de Meuron on major projects in both Basel and London, they are now based in central London.
+Based in Farringdon, London, Oliver Cooke and Francis Fawcett lead a studio of talented and creative architects and designers.
+The practice was founded in 2015, combining the two directors’ significant experience in designing and constructing cultural buildings, housing developments, and commercial office and research buildings.
+Previous experience included working together at Stirling-prize winning practice Herzog & de Meuron in Basel and London.

 RIBA, ARB, MArch Harvard, MPhil MA Cantab

 Oliver Cooke studied at the University of Cambridge and Harvard University, completing his Masters in 2007 with a thesis project with Herzog & de Meuron.
 During studies he worked at Renzo Piano Building Workshop (Paris), Jamie Fobert Architects and Allies and Morrison.
 He worked at Herzog & de Meuron Architects in Basel and London from 2007 until 2013, working as project architect on the new residential tower Wood Wharf, and as architect on Tate Modern Extension, the Dreispitz office and residential tower in Basel, and an unpublished large residential project in London.

 Between 2018 and 2021, Oliver was a Design Fellow at the University of Cambridge and he remains a Director of Studies at Corpus Christi College.
 He has been a guest critic at several universities.

 RIBA, ARB, Dipl.
 Arch.
 ETH Zürich, MA Cantab